OUR ILLINOIS CLAIMS ADJUSTER & ATTORNEY ANSWERS YOUR QUESTIONS

 Q: What Organizations Does Harris Claims Services Belong To?

-A: We are members in good standing with the Better Business Bureau of Chicago, the Chicagoland Chamber of Commerce and the Association of Midwest Public Insurance Adjusters, to name a few.
+A: We are members in good standing with the Better Business Bureau of Chicago, the Chicagoland Chamber of Commerce, the Association of Midwest Public Insurance Adjusters, and the Illinois Public Adjusters Association which was started by our President Jason Harris.

 Q: Do Public Insurance Adjusters Take Care Of Claims Other Than Fire?

 A: Yes.
-They will assist you in any claims you may have due to windstorm, explosion, and any other insured losses that are sustained (inland marine, business interruption, rental income, improvements and betterments, commission and profit, reporting forms, additional expense, etc.
+They will assist you in any claims you may have due to windstorm, explosion, and any other insurance losses They also handle commercial and business claims.
+These are more complicated and require more knowledge and skill.

 Q: Do They Sell Insurance Or Act As Insurance Agents?

-A: No. If they were to do so, they would become a representative of the insurance company and they would no longer represent you exclusively and independently.
+A: No. If we did we would become a representative of the insurance company and no longer represent you exclusively and independently.

-Q: If I Have A Problem Or A Complaint Concerning A Claims Adjuster Or An Insurance Company, What Should I Do?
+Q: If I Have A Problem Or A Complaint Concerning An Illinois Claims Adjuster Or An Insurance Company, What Should I Do?

 Q: What If I Have A Question About Insurance Coverage Or The Insurance Industry?

 A: Certainly.
 But it may not be in your best interest to do so.
 Home and business owners are usually not completely familiar with the terms and conditions of their insurance policies or with their rights and obligations in the event of a loss.
-If you’ve never handled a claim, there is a substantial risk of having to learn from your own mistakes.
+If you’ve never handled a claim, there is a strong possibility that you will make a mistake.
+At a minimum you should speak with Harris Claims Services to review your situation.
+There is no obligation. .

 Q: Doesn’t The Insurance Company Have To Prepare My Claim?

-A: Sometimes loss victims turn to the insurance company’s adjusters for guidance, but remember, they work for the insurance company not you.
-Once the preliminaries are over, you are ultimately responsible for measuring your claim.
-A policy review should take place and a claim preparation strategy formulated.
-You should know your duties and responsibilities.
-But the real answer to this question is whether or not you are comfortable negotiating with the insurance company adjuster and do you have the expertise to evaluate the validity of their advice?
+The real answer to this question is are comfortable negotiating with the insurance company’s claims adjuster?
+Do you have the expertise to evaluate and settle the claim.
+Do you know how to rebute and dispute the insurance company adjuter’s estimate or low nubmers?
 Do you have the time?
 Might your time be better used elsewhere?
-Are you willing to accept the insurance company’s work and belief of the claims work as accurate and fair?
+Are you willing to accept the insurance company’s work.
+Do you have the knowledge to understand and decide on how to hire a contractor?
 Remember, the claims adjuster who represents your insurance company is employed by the insurance company and, as in many industries, must constantly prove their worth to the employer.
 It is common for professionals to disagree on the extent and monies due under a claim.
 Working for you, HARRIS CLAIMS SERVICES seeks to MAXIMIZE the claims for your benefit.
+We have the knowledge, the power and leverage to get the job done.

 Q: What If The Insurance Company Brings In A Contractor To Prepare The Damage Estimate And Recommends Them To Do The Actual Work?
 Can’t I Just Use Their Estimate?

-A: You can, but there is a great deal of subjectivity in defining the scope of damages.
-The question in this situation is who is the contractor going to try to keep happy and serve, the insurance company who gives him repeat business and who is responsible for his livelihood or the homeowner for whom he will do one job?
-While a contractor may be able to estimate the cost to rebuild, there may be many decisions regarding simply repainting repair vs. total replacement that will affect the property claim.
-Keep in mind that the measurement of the physical damage and the extent to which such should be completely removed and replaced, is only one aspect of the claim.
-Again, you can choose to rely upon the contractor’s estimate of the building damage, but remember that the contractor is hired by the insurance company to protect them from over–paying.
-In order to protect your interests you need an expert who works for you, measuring, calculating and assembling a comprehensive and fully integrated claims package.
+A: You can, but that would be a big mistake.
+There is clearly and historically shown to be a great deal of subjectivity when it comes to the extent of the damages and the pricing.
+The question in this situation is who is the contractor going to try to keep happy and serve.
+The insurance company who gives him repeat business and who is responsible for his livelihood or the homeowner for whom he will do one job?
+While a contractor may be able to estimate the cost to rebuild.
+The answer is obvious, the contractors are loyal to the ones who butter their bread, the insurance company.
+There are always decisions regarding issues of repainting repair vs. total replacement.
+Keep in mind that the measurement of the physical damage and the extent to which such should be completely is only one aspect of the claim.
+Again, you can choose to rely upon the insurance companies contractor’s but remember that contractor is hired by the insurance company to protect them from over–paying.
+In order to protect your interests you need an expert who works for you, measuring, calculating and assembling a complete and full claims package.
 That is why we only serve you, the home or business owner.

 Q: Does Harris Claims Services Adjust Claims For Business Owners Also?

 A: You are not alone!
-The reality is that most property owners are not completely familiar with the terms and conditions of their insurance policies or with their rights and obligations in the event of a loss.
+The reality is that most property owners are not familiar with the terms and conditions of their insurance policies or with their rights and obligations.
+The fact is no one reads their insurance policy until they suffer of fire.
+Even then they do not.
+The policy is an extremely complicated contract.
 A comprehensive understanding of the language and endorsements in a policy, and how to respond following a loss, can only be gained through knowledge and experience on a daily basis.
+Many attorneys do not understand policies of insurance and how they are applied.
+Case law generated by lawsuits can affect how the language of a policy is interpreted.
 The Chicago Claims Adjusters at Harris Claims Services are tested on such and have that experience.
+Remember our founder Jason Harris is not only a public adjuster but also an attorney.
+Understand that while you would not be hiring Harris Claims Services of Jason Harris as an attorney, the experience and knowledge is still used to your benefit.
+Again, knowledge is power.

 Q: Will My Recovery Make Up The Cost Of Your Fees?

 A: Yes.
-How much is it worth to have expert advice at the beginning of a claim?
+How much is it worth to have expert informing you and guiding you at the beginning of a claim?
 What is it worth to avoid unnecessary mistakes that could cost both time and money?
-The fee for pro adjuster consultants usually represents a small percentage of the claim settlement and is generally offset by a better settlement than you would be able to obtain without assistance.
+The stress level is said to be so hight that once one hires a public adjuster they feel the weight lifted off their shoulders.
+The fee for our public adjusting services usually represents a small percentage of the total claim settlement which is generally offset by a the larger settlement that is obtained by using our services.

 Q: Doesn’t The Insurance Policy Guarantee That I Will Receive A Fair Settlement In A Timely Fashion?

-A: After you have suffered a loss, the insurance company will eventually send out a claims adjuster to protect its interests not yours.
-Whether or not you receive a fair and timely settlement will be determined on how you proceed.
+A: No, your policy is not a guarantee it is a contract with each side having duties and responsibilities.
+After you have suffered a loss, the insurance company will send out a company adjuster who is there to protect the insurance company, not you.
+Whether or not you receive a fair and timely settlement is e determined on how you proceed.
 The insurance policy sets forth the requirements of each side’s obligation.
 Insurance companies are obligated to pay.
-However, it is ultimately the responsibility of the insured (property owner) to present documentation supporting the claim and therefore receive a “fair” and “timely” settlement.
-It is not the responsibility of the insurance company to prepare or prove the claim.
+However, it is the responsibility of the insured (property owner) to present documentation supporting the claim and prove the claim.
+Again, as set forth in the policy language it is not the responsibility of the insurance company to prepare or prove the claim.
 The policy holder must document, prepare, support and present the claim to the insurance company.
-This is where Harris Claims Services as your expert Public Insurance Adjusters play a vital role.
+This is where Harris Claims Services as your expert, as your Public Adjusters plays a vital role.
+A role where we are only obligated to you the property or business owner.

 Q: Do I Need To Hire An Attorney?

 A: Not in the usual loss situation.
-Pro Public Insurance Adjusters at Harris Claims Services are tested and bonded by the Illinois Department of Insurance.
+Public Insurance Claims Adjusters at Harris Claims Services are tested and bonded by the Illinois Department of Insurance.
 Moreover, two of the staff members are also licensed practicing attorneys who are available for consultation should the need arise.
-No other company in our industry in the Chicagoland area has attorneys on staff for the benefit of their clients.
+No other company in our industry, in the Chicago area has attorneys on staff for the benefit of their clients.
+We of course always recommend you consult with an attorney but for the most part attorneys do not enter a burnt up building.
+Interestingly, attorneys refer client to Harris Claims Services with confidence knowing we are properly experienced to handle these situations.
+We do believe Attorneys are necessary when there is an issue of denial or partial denial of a claim and we work with attorneys in that situation in preparing the damages portion of the lawsuit while the attorneys handle the litigation.

-Q: What Should I Do If I Have A Disaster?
+Q: What Should I Do If I Have A insurance loss like a fire, flood or wind damage?

 A: The following is a list of several guidelines.
 Remember that each situation is unique.
 Please consider calling upon us for free, no–obligation consultation.
 The information you receive is invaluable whether you decide to retain us or go at it on your own: